This page was originally published in 2012 and has since been updated.

-Some people incorrectly believe that using male condoms can cause side effects or health risks such as illness, infection, disease, or cancer in men and women.
+Some people incorrectly believe that using external condoms can cause side effects or health risks such as illness, infection, disease, or cancer.

 There are no known serious short or long term side effects associated with the use of condoms.
 When a condom is used, ejaculation occurs as normal, so there is no sperm “back up.”
 There is no evidence that condoms cause cancer, either in men or women.
 In fact, the use of condoms may help protect against conditions caused by STIs including recurring pelvic inflammatory disease, cervical cancer, and infertility.